AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 with reinforcement learning, it becomes an agent through this process.

 We must create a reinforcement learning environment in which our agent can explore possible solutions and learn to optimise rewards.
-AgileRL provides a :class:`ReasoningGym <agilerl.llm_envs.ReasoningGym>` class that wraps a Hugging Face dataset and converts it into a reinforcement learning, gymnasium-style environment.
+AgileRL provides a :class:`RolloutHarness <agilerl.llm_envs.RolloutHarness>` class that turns lists of questions and answers into a reinforcement learning, gymnasium-style environment.
+Reasoning is the single-turn case, so we build the environment with ``max_turns=1``.

 So, how does the environment know how to reward an agent for its outputs?
 Well, we must define a *reward_function* that the agent learns to optimise.
 Following the techniques used in the DeepSeek reasoning `paper <https://arxiv.org/pdf/2501.12948>`_,